mafairnet/IndigoPro/README.markdown

 ---------

 -Renamed the Git to IndigoPro last known as (twrb2mini).
--Reorganized the project into sets (TWRB1 and TWRB2 each one compose by classes of its generation ex.
-Class1, Class2, ..., ClassN).
+-Reorganized the project into sets (TWRB1 and TWRB2 each one composed by marks of it's generation ex.
+Mark1, Mark2, ..., MarkN).

 History